naryou/BIO302_Group-Project-B/README.md

 - scaffolding using YaHS
 - annotation using Repeat Modeler (and Maker if we have time)

-You find the assembly, scaffolding and annotation in this repository.
+You find tutorials for genome profiling, assembly, scaffolding and annotation in this repository.
 Just navigate to different directories.